dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

   -H "Content-Type:application/javascript" -u admin:district -v
 ```

-Note that we use the --data-binary option to preserve formatting of the
+Note that we use the `--data-binary` option to preserve formatting of the
 file content.
-You can fetch the JavaScript content with a GET-request:
+You can fetch the JavaScript content with a GET request:

     /api/26/files/script